Residence and Dining Regulations

-Decorations – No type of decorations, electrical lights, ropes, signs or personal items may be hung or attached in any way to electrical fixtures or on the sprinkler piping or sprinkle heads.
+Decorations – No type of decorations, electrical lights, ropes, signs or personal items may be hung or attached in any way to electrical fixtures or on the sprinkler piping or sprinkler heads.
 No decorations may be placed on the outside of residences.
 No alterations or adjustments are permitted which could potentially cause a sprinkler head to discharge.
-Safety fines may be assessed for violations and items confiscated.
+Safety fines may be assessed for violations and items will be confiscated.

 Electrical Appliances – Electric line load limitations prohibit the use of heavy-demand appliances in student rooms.
-One small refrigerator per resident is permitted in student rooms or in common areas.
-In no case may a refrigerator exceed 3.0 cu. ft. or operate at more than 350 kWh.
-Larger sized refrigerators, keg refrigerators, coolers, air conditioners and space heaters are prohibited and are removed if found, and students are subject to a safety fine.
+One small refrigerator/freezer/microwave combination unit is permitted in student rooms or in common areas.
+Students should coordinate this with their roommate(s).
+For rentals and deliveries, one option we suggest is New England Student Services.
+Larger sized refrigerators, keg refrigerators, coolers, air conditioners and space heaters are prohibited and will be removed if found, and students are subject to a safety fine.

 Electrical Safety – Any electrical device which is modified after purchase is prohibited and will be removed.
 Students may not add wiring, remove or alter existing wiring or use unsafe wiring devices.
 Outlet expanders are prohibited and will be confiscated.
 Thin wire extension cords used for any purpose other than extending a single, low wattage item (e.g. lamp, radio, alarm clock, cell phone charger) will be removed.
 Overloading thin wire extension cords can lead to overheating and fire.
 Do not plug power strips into thin wire extension cords.
-In no case should power strips be plugged into other power strips.
+In no case should power strips be plugged into a second power strip.

-Penalties: When a fire extinguisher is discharged for reasons other than to put out a fire, the individual or individuals will be charged for the activation of the fire alarm, the cost to recharge or replacement of the fire extinguisher, and fees associated with the clean-up.
+Fire Extinguisher Discharge Policy – If a fire extinguisher is discharged for reasons other than to put out a fire, the individual or individuals will be charged for the activation of the fire alarm, the cost to recharge or replacement of the fire extinguisher, and fees associated with the clean-up.
 Depending on the circumstances, individual(s) discharging an extinguisher may be referred to the Student Conduct Committee and/or other appropriate judicial actions.
 If no individual comes forward to take responsibility for the discharge, the fines will be attributed to all students in the residence.

-Life Safety tampering fine: $75.00
+Life Safety tampering fine: Starting at $75

 Fire extinguisher replacement: $135 for recharge and $180 replacement